 The Inclusion Project

-The Inclusion Project (TIP) is Cowichan Intercultural Society’s response to an incident that occurred in Dec 2017, a brief history is provided below.
-Working with Quamichan School (QS), and Community Partners (CPs), TIP is developing a four-day inclusive-culture building event.
-This event will welcome the more than five hundred QS students and staff as they begin the 2018/19 school year.
+The Inclusion Project (TIP) was Cowichan Intercultural Society’s response to an incident that occurred in Dec 2017, a brief history is provided below.
+Working with Quamichan School (QS), and Community Partners (CPs), TIP developed a four-day inclusive-culture building event.
+This event welcomed more than five hundred QS students and staff as they began the 2018/19 school year.

-TIP will support QS in its goal to increase inclusive behaviors, sense of belonging, and connections to community, by providing structured activities that facilitate the building of:
+TIP supported QS in its goal to increase inclusive behaviors, sense of belonging, and connections to community, by providing structured activities that facilitated the building of:

 ● skills for connecting with differences (cultural fluency)